legionJP/Caption_Generator/README.md

 4. **Frontend**: The UI (frontend) of the website will not be a criterion for judgment.
 Therefore, a simple and functional frontend is acceptable.
 Evaluation will be based solely on the use of Django and PostgreSQL.
 5. **Storage**: Store the processed videos in the Django media folder and save the extracted subtitles in a PostgreSQL database.
 6. **Test Case**: The web application should successfully process and handle the provided sample video.

-### Submission

-- Include a `screenshots` folder in the project directory containing screenshots of the application in use.
-Capture screenshots of every possible action.
-- Upload the project to GitHub and provide the repository link.